cvburgess/SQLDataSource/README.md

 The instance of knex you reference in the constructor is made available as `this.db`.

+## hashing

+`this.hashing = true` makes cacheKey hash using crc32 to shorten and transform parts of the query that are not allowed in keys such as for **memcached** database

 ### Query methods

 The methods from SQLCache ( `getBatched`, `getCached`, and `getBatchedAndCached` ) are combined with the provided knex object and appended to `this`.